nisan250/workout-tracker-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 1. This is an app for tracking training activity.
-2. using Angular with ng-bootstrap.
+2. ng-bootstrap.
-3. simple CRUD Operations with the HttpClient. to run this project:
+3. CRUD Operations with the HttpClient.
-1. This is an app for tracking training activity.
-2. using Angular with ng-bootstrap

 # Run This Project
 to run this project:
-1. you will have to download the data json file in data directory
+1. download the data/data.json file to your local computer
-2. run json server on your local machine with the data json file that is in this project to run this
+2. run json server on your local machine with the data.json: json-server db.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.